 Certain federal agencies and non-profit associations may require GHS to share in the cost of sponsored projects.
 Sponsoring agencies usually provide policy guidelines within the general administrative brochures or specific program announcements.
 The term “matching” is used in those cases where the agency has established a required percentage of the total project budget to be funded by the organization.
 For all other cases, the term “cost sharing” is appropriate for the contribution when the organization determines the amount offered.

 By institutional policy, the waiving of indirect costs is normally considered inappropriate as a means of cost sharing.
-Waivers must be approved by the Chief Science Officer and routed through the Office of Sponsored Programs.
-All cost sharing must be formally described and approved through the use of the Cost Sharing Agreement Form.
-When allowable unrecovered or contributed indirect costs will be used to satisfy the match requirement
+Waivers must be approved by the Chief Science Officer and routed through the Office of Sponsored Programs (OSP).
+All cost sharing must be formally described and approved by the use of the Cost Sharing Agreement Form.
+When allowable unrecovered or contributed indirect costs will be used to satisfy the match requirement.